Finiteness of log abundant log canonical pairs in log minimal model program with scaling: Introduction

 The contents of this paper are as follows: In Section \ref{sec2}, we collect definitions, notations and basic results.
 In Section \ref{sec3}, we prove the main results and corollaries.
-In Section \ref{sec4}, we discuss a generalization of Corollary \ref{cor--intro-3} to semi log canonical pairs.
+In Section \ref{sec4}, we discuss a generalization of Corollary \ref{cor--intro-3} to slc pairs.
 In Section \ref{sec5}, we give a remark on generalizations of results of this paper to varieties over an algebraically closed field of characteristic zero.

-\begin{ack} The author was partially supported by JSPS KAKENHI Grant Number JP19J00046.
+\begin{ack} The author was partially supported by JSPS KAKENHI Grant Number JP19J00046, JP22K13887.
 Part of the work was done while the author was visiting University of Cambridge in January 2020.
 The author thanks Professor Caucher Birkar for his hospitality.
 He thanks Professors Caucher Birkar and Yoshinori Gongyo for discussions.
 He thanks Professor J\'anos Koll\'ar for answering questions.
-He thanks the referee for many suggestions which improve the paper considerably. \end{ack}
+He thanks the referee(s) for long lists of suggestions which improve the paper considerably. \end{ack}